Purpose

 - The actions should be realistic rather than idealistic.

-- Be concise: The Support Agreement should focus on the only the major issues of placement, school behavior or compliance with AFS rules.
+- Be concise: The Support Agreement should focus on only the major issues of the placement or compliance with AFS rules.
 A concise list helps the participant to keep focused during implementation.
 Ideally the Support Agreement should be no more than two pages.

 Resources